-Managing peer review as an early career researcher: Learning to communicate effectively with editors
+Managing peer review as an ECR: Learning to communicate effectively with editors

 Once a paper is written and passed to a journal’s editorial office, the editor will decide whether, or not, to send it out for further review.
 The act of peer review itself means that an article is being considered for potential publication: thus, when submitting to the big journals, like Nature or Science (where initial rejection rates can be up to 95%), the mere act of reaching the peer review stage can be a cause for celebration.